Healthy Homes Assessment Rongotai

 Rental Property Home Assessments Rongotai

-Property rental areas that are affected through Health Homes Standard.
-Healthy Homes Standards in Rongotai include each:
+Areas of rental properties that are impacted to the Healthy Homes Standard in Rongotai include each:

 • Living Rooms